Visiting Egypt for the first time? Read on for essential Egypt travel tips and advice to help you plan a perfect trip!

-Because of the aforementioned low base salaries, tipping is pretty much mandatory in Egypt.
+Because of the aforementioned low base salaries, tipping (or “baksheesh”) is pretty much mandatory in Egypt.
 Get TONS of small change where you can because it feels like you have to tip everywhere, constantly, and no one is shy about asking you outright for a tip.
 You might get baggage handlers offering to carry your luggage for 3 metres to the door and you’ll have to tip.
 Tip 5-10 LE to toilet attendants, 10-20 LE to baggage handlers and other hotel staff, 80-150 LE per day to your tour driver, US$15-20 per day per person to your tour guide – these are just ballpark figures, we tend to tip on the higher end of the spectrum.

 Not sure how much to tip in Egypt and don’t want to personally handle the tipping?
 You can give your guide a fixed amount each day and he or she will distribute it as the day goes by.

 4. You don’t need to avoid visiting during Ramadan

 Egypt is a majority Muslim country, which means that many citizens observe Ramadan and fast during the holy month.
 That being said, we visited during Ramadan and it felt like everything was pretty much business as usual, especially for the tourism industry.
 One of the most important things to know about Egypt during Ramadan is that opening hours may change for many places (so double check the schedule), and you should avoid eating and drinking in public, but tourist attractions are still open and your trip is unlikely to be affected by the Ramadan festivities.
 Additionally, most places will not serve alcohol during Ramadan.